-Want to more about living off grid?
+Want to know more about living off the grid?
 Read:

 Is Living Off-Grid Legal in Vermont?

-However, you’ll still have to meet building codes, local zoning laws and get permits for virtually everything you want to build.
+However, you’ll still have to meet building codes and local zoning laws and get permits for virtually everything you want to build.

 Vermont Building Codes

-Contrary to common belief, Vermont does have state-wide building codes (even if they are not always enforced on a local level).
+Contrary to common belief, Vermont has state-wide building codes (even if they are not consistently enforced locally).
 These codes include:

 - Vermont Fire and Building Safety Code, 2015 edition